bproenca/oauth2_bcp/README.md

 * demo_resource_server
     * You can start multiple instances
     * API Gateway knows all instances (discover service) and will load balance the traffic

+## CORS

+You can not have CORS configuration on both: ApiGateway and ResourceServer